iam-auth/iam-w-self-registration/README.md

 In the repository - AuthContext.tsx update the APP_ID, HUB_ID and PRIVATE_KEY with the values you just copied.

 Now you are set.
-Ready to run the application.
+Ready to run the application: https://stackblitz.com/~/github.com/your-github-account/iam-w-self-registration